SUPERGLASSES: Benchmarking Vision Language Models as Intelligent Agents for AI Smart Glasses

 \textbf{Dataset Statistics.} As shown in Table~\ref{tab:key_statistics}, \benchname{} contains \querynum{} egocentric image-question pairs collected using three representative commercial smart glasses: \textbf{Ray-Ban Meta}, \textbf{XiaoMi}, and \textbf{RayNeo}, which contribute 257, 797, and 1,368 images, respectively.
 As shown in Figure~\ref{fig:source_dataset}, they span 14 practical domains and 8 fine-grained query categories, reflecting a wide range of real-world information needs encountered by smart glasses users.
 Each instance includes a high-resolution egocentric image, a natural-language question, and the full interaction search traces, tool usage logs, and step-by-step reasoning paths.
 Among all instances, 775 questions involve multi-hop reasoning, while the remaining 1,647 require a single hop.
 To underscore the dataset’s complexity and multimodal depth, we report several key statistics: the longest question spans 61 words, the average reasoning step is 1.39, and a total of 2,011 tool usage events are recorded across the corpus.

 \textbf{Comparison with Other Datasets.} As Table \ref{tab:dataset_comparison} shows, early benchmarks~\cite{chang2022webqa, chen2023can} mainly assess a model’s ability to retrieve external textual knowledge for question answering.
 However, visual information may be more advantageous or convenient than textual data in many scenarios.
-Recent benchmarks~\cite{fu2025livevqa, jiang2025mmsearch, libenchmarking,wang2025cragmm} have sought to address this limitation by incorporating multimodal search, enabling models to access and utilize diverse web information for improved performance on VQA tasks.
+Recent benchmarks~\cite{fu2025livevqa, jiang2025mmsearch, libenchmarking} have sought to address this limitation by incorporating multimodal search, enabling models to access and utilize diverse web information for improved performance on VQA tasks.
 Nevertheless, these datasets are not collected through smart glasses and neglect detailed search records or tool-usage trajectories, making them less representative of smart glasses usage scenarios and hindering the ability to trace each answer back to its supporting evidence.
+Although the CRAG-MM~\cite{wang2025cragmm} and WearVQA~\cite{chang2025wearvqa} benchmarks were collected using smart glasses, they still lack detailed search logs that would enable inspection of intermediate reasoning steps.
 In contrast, our \benchname{} corpus captures egocentric smart glasses footage and logs the full tool-use trajectory, enabling spatially grounded, step-by-step reasoning.
 Finally, \benchname{} spans 14 domains and 8 query categories, supporting nuanced evaluation of retrieval strategies and smart glasses agents.